-An additional portion of the City of Sioux Center's net position (5.2 percent) represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net position \$29,580,920 may be used to meet the government's ongoing obligations to citizens and creditors.
+An additional portion of the City of Sioux Center's net position (5.0 percent) represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net assets \$30,062,579 may be used to meet the government's ongoing obligations to citizens and creditors.

-At the end of the current fiscal year, the City of Sioux Center is able to report positive balances in almost all categories of net position, both for the government as a whole, business-type activities, and governmental activities except for unrestricted net position.
+At the end of the current fiscal year, the City of Sioux Center is able to report positive balances in all three categories of net position, both for the government as a whole, as well as for its separate governmental and business-type activities.

 The City's total net position increased during the current fiscal year.
-The increase in net position in the business-type activities and the decrease in the governmental activities column is explained in further detail in the following section.
+The increase in net position in the business-type activities and the increase in the governmental activities column is explained in further detail in the following section.